-Alternatively, you could simply right-button click anywhere within the GRAPHICS / INPUT area.
+Alternatively, you can simply right-mouse click anywhere within the GRAPHICS / INPUT area.

 Using the Rotate Command:

 The Rotate command is used (in isometric 3D only) to rotate the image shown in the 3D VIEW folder so that the model may be viewed from a different viewpoint.
 This command works with the axis-orientation box located at the bottom of the GRAPHICS / INPUT area...